mahammadshama/Salary-Prediction-for-Data-Science-Jobs-in-India/README.md

 **Deployment: Solara, Hugging Face Spaces, Docker**

+---

 ## Key Takeaways

-✅ End-to-end ML project, covering everything from scraping to deployment.
+✅ **End-to-end ML project**, covering everything from **scraping to deployment.**
 ✅ Solves a real-world problem: Salary prediction for job seekers.
 ✅ Showcases multiple ML techniques: Feature engineering, model stacking, and deployment.
 ✅ Successfully deployed model, making it accessible to users.
+✅ Provides practical insights into salary trends for Data Science roles in Inida.

+---

+## 💬 Let's Connect!

+📧 **Email**: mahammadshama77@gmail.com
+🔗 **LinkedIn**: Your LinkedIn Profile
+📝 **GitHub**: Your GitHub Profile

+---

+⭐ If you found this project useful, don’t forget to star this repository!

+---